Adam Alis

 Adam Alis Setyano (born 19 December 1993) is an Indonesian professional footballer who plays as a midfielder for Super League club Persib Bandung and the Indonesia national team.

 Club career

 Early career

-After going through youth training at hometown club Persija Jakarta, Adam Alis failed to win a spot in the senior team of one of Indonesia's most famous clubs and played in the lower leagues until 2015 when he decided to accept an offer to play in Bahrain.
+After undergoing junior training at his hometown clubs, ASIOP and Persija Jakarta, Adam Alis failed to win a spot in the senior team of one of Indonesia's most famous clubs and played in the lower leagues until 2015 when he decided to accept an offer to play in Bahrain.

 East Riffa

 Adam Alis in 2015 played for Bahraini Premier League club East Riffa only for six matches amid his struggle to earn playing time.
 Despite the challenges, he managed to cut his teeth in Middle East football.

 Barito Putera

 After returning to Indonesia with international experience, Adam Alis in 2016 found a starting spot at a middling club in the top-tier of Indonesian football, Barito Putera, where he played in 34 matches and scored two goals.
 This turn of events improved his confidence to continue his footballing career.